Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	; "this is just a precomment though ∵ mantras need to be boxed c̄ default ∴[]" : "this is probably a postcomment"
+	8< this is a true comment >8
+	actually strings/numbers/ETC are implicit boxes...